MicrosoftDocs/minecraft-creator/creator/Documents/CommonlyUsedTools.md

 ### [MCC Tool Chest](https://mcctoolchest.weebly.com)

 MCC Tool Chest is a powerful and efficient NBT Editor which has many options for editing in a GUI environment.
 Some of the things it can do is merge maps(worlds), edit maps(items), edit the flat-world layers.
 You can learn more at the [Tutorials Page](https://mcctoolchest.weebly.com/tutorial.html).
-It support many world platforms - Bedrock Edition(Windows10, Phones, iOS, Xbox One, Playstation 4/5, etc), Java Edition(Windows, Mac and Linux), Legacy Console Editions(Wii U Edition, Xbox 360 Edition, PS3 Edition.
+It supports many world platforms - Bedrock Edition(Windows10, Phones, iOS, Xbox One, Playstation 4/5, etc), Java Edition(Windows, Mac and Linux), Legacy Console Editions(Wii U Edition, Xbox 360 Edition, PS3 Edition.

 ### [Universal Minecraft Editor](https://www.universalminecrafteditor.com)